DOGFIGHTING IN SOUTHERN CALIFORNIA

-Photo above: Dogfighting over Lake Mathews in Southern California.
+Photo above: Dogfighting over Lake Mathews near Los Angeles.

 I'm piloting from the rear cockpit.
-My good friend Julie is in the front cockpit and enjoying the wild ride!
+My dear friend Julie is in the front cockpit and enjoying the wild ride!

 NOT ME FLYING BELOW!